-The first thing to be aware of is just how much water can the product take?
-Not all speakers are created equal and some are more resistant and durable than others.
-One way to know exactly how durable a speaker is by looking at it’s IP rating.
+The first thing to be aware of is just how much water can the product take.
+Not all speakers are created equally, and some are more resistant and durable than others.
+One way to know exactly how durable a speaker is by looking at its IP rating.
 This is a set of standards that a product must be put through and survive in order to get the certification.
 The full charts are available here if you’re interested, but the common ones you need to know are these:

-Depending on where you’re going to be using the speaker some things might be more important than others.
+Depending on where you’re going to be using the speaker, some things might be more important than others.
 If you’re taking it to the beach you might not be so worried about water damage (unless you plan on losing it in the ocean) but dust and sand resistance is probably something you should consider.
-Likewise if you’re going to be using it poolside there likely isn’t going to be a lot of sand around.
-But if it accidentally gets knocked into the pool it’s good to know just how waterproof it is.
+Likewise if you’re going to be using it poolside, there isn’t going to be a lot of sand around.
+But if it accidentally gets knocked into the pool, it’s good to know just how waterproof it is.

-As always there are some sacrifices that need to be made when you want one aspect of a product to be great, and when it comes to waterproof speakers most of the time that thing is sound quality.
-Drivers need to be protected from water and dust to varying degrees which usually means they don’t sound as clear as their non-waterproof competition.
-Don’t get me wrong, there are plenty of speakers that sound great considering they’re waterproof but few can match comparably priced speakers designed for sound.
+As always there are some sacrifices that need to be made when you want one aspect of a product to be great, and when it comes to waterproof speakers, that thing is sound quality.
+Drivers need to be protected from water and dust to varying degrees which means they don’t sound as clear as their non-waterproof competitors.
+Don’t get me wrong, there are plenty of speakers that sound great considering they’re waterproof, but few can match comparably priced speakers designed for sound.